 Foods which can improve damp heat and acne:

-- Lightly cooked vegetables (sweet potato, carrot, pumpkin, turnip, asparagus, celery)
+- Cooked vegetables (sweet potato, carrot, pumpkin, turnip, asparagus, celery)

 - Soaked legumes (pinto beans, adzuki beans, red lentils)

-- Fruit (dates, figs, peach, plums, papaya, lemon, blueberries)
+- Fruit (figs, peach, plums, papaya, lemon, blueberries)

 - Meat (poultry, lamb, beef, venison)

 - Fish (trout, salmon, tuna, shellfish)

 - Chicken/Beef broth

 - Tea (dandelion tea, raspberry leaf tea, nettle tea, ginger tea)